MSV1990/rsschool-2019Q1-cv/cv.md

 I'm 28 years old, not married.
 I work in a trolley park and repair trolley electronics.
 I work here since 2010 year.
 I want to learn,grow and enjoy what I do, in my current job, I don't get it anymore and want to change it.
 I learn very quickly and I am very interested in web development, because it's very exciting to me to create something new and proffession of web developer gives a lot of possibilities for it.
-For now i'm styding in [RSschool](https://rs.school/js/).
+For now i'm studing in [RSschool](https://rs.school/js/).

 ***